Israel OKs more settler homes ahead of Trump call

 Summary

-Israel approved hundreds of new settler homes in east Jerusalem Sunday hours before Prime Minister Benjamin Netanyahu spoke with US President Donald Trump for the first time since his inauguration.
+Israel approved hundreds of new settler homes in occupied East Jerusalem Sunday hours before Prime Minister Benjamin Netanyahu spoke with President Donald Trump for the first time since his inauguration.
+But a potentially explosive plan to annex a large West Bank Jewish settlement unilaterally was shelved until after Netanyahu and Trump meet face-to-face.
+Trump had already said he supports one of Israel's key demands – moving the U.S. Embassy from Tel Aviv to Jerusalem.

+Trump, however, faces heavy pressure from the Palestinians and Arab countries against moving the embassy.

 ...